stefanofa/awesome/TOPICS.md

 *   [huggingface/transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!

-*   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - The most advanced open-source browser fingerprinting library
+*   [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - The most advanced free and open-source browser fingerprinting library

 *   [supabase-community/database-build](https://github.com/supabase-community/database-build) - In-browser Postgres sandbox with AI assistance (formerly postgres.new)